-Courses at the Alberta College of Art + Design may take the form of either studio, lecture, or seminar based instruction.
+Courses at the Alberta University of the Arts may take the form of either studio, lecture, or seminar based instruction.
 With a focus on experiential learning, courses incorporate a practical experience element.

 (a) Studio Courses - A series of studio learning opportunities to facilitate the application of techniques, concepts, theories, and practice.
 Activities in the class are directed by an instructor.
 Studio courses are offered in 4.5 hour blocks of time.